 February 8-9 South Shore Art Center, Cohassett, MA

 Looking for inspiration?
 Feeling stuck?
 Need to shake things up?
 In this energized, supportive and non-judgmental workshop participants will be guided through a plethora of playful exercises that promise to inspire and build creative confidence, encourage experimentation, discovery and fun.
 We will focus on the creative process, rather than the product, in an atmosphere where generating ideas and finding ‘flow’ are the goal.
 Participants will leave with an arsenal of go-to strategies they can continue to revisit for inspiration.

-October 5-6 Maine College of Art, Portland, ME
+March 7-8 Maine College of Art, Portland, Me

 Do you need a mentor?

 Advice on Technique or Materials